tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.Authorization/README.md

 Authorization refers to the process that determines what a user is able to do.
 For example, an administrative user is allowed to create a document library, add documents, edit documents, and delete them.
 A non-administrative user working with the library is only authorized to read the documents.

-Authorization is orthogonal and independent from authentication.
+Authorization is orthogonal and independent of authentication.
 However, authorization requires an authentication mechanism.
 Authentication is the process of ascertaining who a user is.
 Authentication may create one or more identities for the current user.

 Below are some of the functionalities that the library provides to aid with authorization work flows.